brianjasonford/brianjasonford.com/src/test.md

 <section>
 <h2><i class="fa-solid fa-code"></i> Website</h2>

-There are lots of resaons why you might want to build website of your own.
-Sophie Koonin's <a href="https://localghost.dev/blog/this-page-is-under-construction/">blog post about building personal websites</a> resonated with me.
-But, I have no background in coding, programming, or development, so I needed a lot of help to make this.
-I want to show appreication to the people who took time to make guides and walk me though some of the more confusing bits.
+I have no background in coding, programming, or development, so I needed help to make this.
+I appreciate the people who took time to make guides and walk me though some of the more confusing bits.

 I used [HTML for People](https://htmlforpeople.com) by Blake Watson to learn how to make a website.
 If, like me, you are starting at _zero_, HTML for People is the right place to start.